edooley7/dsp/statistics/4-2-random_dist.md

 ```

 Solution:
-Looking at the graph for the CDF of the random numbers generated, the uniform is very uniform, since the CDF is pretty much a straight line.
+Looking at the graph for the CDF of the random numbers generated, the distribution is very uniform, since the CDF is pretty much a straight line.

 [PMF of random numbers](http://i.imgur.com/5PfOMea.png)